Aníbal Cavaco Silva

-Aníbal António Cavaco Silva (/pt-PT/; born 15 July 1939) is a Portuguese economist and politician who served as the president of Portugal, from 9 March 2006 to 9 March 2016, and as prime minister of Portugal, from 6 November 1985 to 25 October 1995.
+Aníbal António Cavaco Silva (/pt-PT/; born 15 July 1939) is a Portuguese economist and politician who served as the president of Portugal from 2006 to 2016, and as prime minister of Portugal, from 1985 to 1995.
 His 10-year tenure was the longest of any prime minister since Salazar, and the longest for a freely elected prime minister in Portugal's republican history.
 He was the first Portuguese prime minister to win an absolute parliamentary majority under the current constitutional system (dating to 1974).
-He is most recognized for guiding Portugal into the European Union.
+He is most recognized for guiding Portugal into the European Union, liberalizing the Portuguese economy and improving infrastructures across the country.
+As prime minister, his style and policies came to be known as Cavacoism.

 Early life and career

-Aníbal António Cavaco Silva was born in Boliqueime, Loulé, Algarve.
+Aníbal António Cavaco Silva was born in Boliqueime, Loulé, Algarve, in 1939, the second son of Teodoro Gonçalves [da] Silva and Maria do Nascimento Cavaco.
 He was initially an undistinguished student.
 As a 12-year-old, he failed the 3rd grade of the Commercial School, and his grandfather put him working on the farm as punishment.
 After returning to school, Cavaco Silva went on to become an accomplished student.
 Cavaco Silva then went to Lisbon, where he took a vocational education course in accounting from Instituto Comercial de Lisboa (Instituto Superior de Contabilidade e Administração de Lisboa (ISCAL), today) in 1959.
 In parallel, he was admitted for university education at the Instituto Superior de Ciências Económicas e Financeiras de Lisboa (ISCEF) of the Technical University of Lisbon (UTL) (currently the Instituto Superior de Economia e Gestão (ISEG) of the University of Lisbon), and obtained in 1964, with distinction, a degree in economics and finance (he scored a mark of 16 out of 20).
 While studying in Lisbon, Cavaco Silva was an athlete of CDUL athletics department from 1958 to 1963.
 Between 1963 and 1964, he was drafted into the Portuguese Army Artillery for compulsory 11-month military service, serving in a battalion in Lourenço Marques in Portuguese Mozambique.
 Cavaco Silva studied a graduate course at the University of York in England.

 Returning to Portugal, he took up a post as assistant professor in ISCEF (1974), professor at the Catholic University of Portugal (1975), extraordinary professor at the New University of Lisbon (1979) and finally director of the Office of Studies of the Bank of Portugal.

 Cavaco Silva has published several academic works in economics, including in subfields like monetary policy and monetary unions.
 He received an Honorary Doctorate from Scotland's Heriot-Watt University in 2009.